Let’s continue our rediscovery of the efficiency of learning methods.

 Self-Explanation (Moderate)

 Self-explanation is a close relative of elaborative interrogation.
 This method involves the participant explaining and recording how one reaches an answer or conclusion.
-This is actually a popular method for solving abstract problems and similar to the requirement in many math classes to show your work.
+This is a popular method for solving abstract problems and is similar to the requirement in many math classes to show your work.
 This was found to be more effective when done during the initial learning stage, instead of after learning.
 A strength of this learning strategy is that it can be applied to a whole variety of tasks and subjects.

-However, studies show that this method does require some training and is one of the more time consuming methods of study.
+However, studies show that this method does require some training and is one of the more time-consuming methods of study.
 Additionally, there have not been too many studies that have tested long-term retention of the material learned through self-explanation; most studies administered testing minutes after the conclusion of the tasks.

 Tips for self-explanation: When doing self-explanation, it helps to write out the questions that you want to ask yourself and then write down the answers.
-The process of writing the questions and answers down further commits the concepts to memory, and lets your brain organize the importance of the materials.
+The process of writing the questions and answers down further commits the concepts to memory and lets your brain organize the importance of the materials.

 Interleaved practice (Moderate)